 Life as a contractor can be very rewarding.
-Alongside potential higher earnings, you can also experience a wide variety of jobs, and enjoy the freedom of being your own boss.
-It isn’t for everyone, but for those who move away from permanent work, most never look back.
+Alongside potential higher earnings, you can also experience a wide variety of jobs, and enjoy being your own boss.
+It isn’t for everyone, but for those who take the leap, most never look back.
 Here are ten things to consider if you’re thinking about starting up as a contractor in the UK this year.

-Like other industries, the demand for contractors is heavily influenced by the state of the general economy – which is clearly going through a rocky time post-COVID, coupled with recession clouds on the horizon.
+Like other industries, the demand for contractors is heavily influenced by the state of the general economy.
+The higher ratio of candidates to roles has also kept a lid on contract rates over the past few years.

 1. Is contracting for you?

-This is probably the most important question of all, as once you have decided to take the plunge, the remaining steps are mainly administrative.
+This is probably the most important question of all, as once you have decided to take the plunge, the remaining steps are practical and well-trodden.

-To succeed as a contractor, you will need to be a self-starter, and be willing to take on a degree of risk.
-You will no longer have the comforts of a traditional job, complete with ‘perks’, a regular salary, and many other certainties.
+To succeed as a contractor, you need to be a self-starter, and willing to take on a degree of risk.
+You no longer have the comforts of a traditional job, complete with ‘perks’, a regular salary, and other certainties.

 However, you have the chance to significantly increase your income, have far more control over your life, and the work you take on.
 You can enjoy a wide variety of different working environments and industries.